itsabhishekolkha/Mi-notebook-14-Hackintosh/README.md

 | Wireless card | intel Wireless AC 9462|
 | Trackpad      |I2C ELAN2304|

+# Repo Updates
+    This repo is currently compatible with macOS Big Sur.

+*    OpenCore Updates
+*     0.7.0 Updating Soon
+*    Major changes in Repository on
+*     Fri 11 Jun 2021

 # OpenCore

 * Current OpenCore version of EFI is-
 *     OpenCore 0.6.9

+# DISCLAIMER
+* For best results, read the entire README before you start and follow the install instruction throughly.
+* I am not responsible for any damages you may cause.
+* Should you find an error or improve anything — whether in the config or in the documentation — please consider opening an issue or pull request.
+* Please do not clone or download the main branch for daily use: it may include unstable code just because it is my repository.

+* If you find this bootloader configuration useful, consider giving it a star to make it more visible.
+* If you find my work useful, please consider donating via **PhonePay**, **Gpay** and **Paytm** on **9530033510**:heart:

 # YouTude Guide For Installing